 The links between IP regime and innovation activity are complex.
-While it is not possible to attribute all types of innovations to changes in the IP regime, there is evidence to a variety of innovations in the health sector in India after the introduction of a more stringent TRIPS compatible regime (Basant and Srinivasan, 2016) As expected, another study on India suggests that the impact of such reforms is more in 'IP sensitive industries' industries like non-electrical machinery and drugs and pharmaceuticals than in other industries.
-(Kanwar, 2016) In line with the insights of Cohen and Levinthal (1989), a firm level study shows that while the use of IPRs (patenting intensity) reduces competition in the market, it also increases innovative activities (R&D expenditures, product innovations).
-(Beneito et. al., 2012) It is not clear if stringency of IP regimes and innovative activity have a linear relationship; many argue that the most stringent IP protection may not be optimal for the economy, given the regime's simultaneous and differential impact on invention, innovation and diffusion.
-(Ordover, 1991) The impact of IP regimes on innovation is also mediated by levels of development.
-(Falvey and Foster, 2006) Moreover, very little is known about the implications of varying degrees of IP protection on the make-buy-copy combinations.
+While it is not possible to attribute all types of innovations to changes in the IP regime, there is evidence to a variety of innovations in the health sector in India after the introduction of a more stringent TRIPS compatible regime (Basant & Srinivasan, 2016).
+As expected, another study on India suggests that the impact of such reforms is higher in 'IP sensitive' industries like non-electrical machinery and drugs and pharmaceuticals than in other industries (Kanwar, 2013).
+In line with the insights of Cohen and Levinthal (1989), a firm-level study shows that while the use of IPRs (patenting intensity) reduces competition in the market, it also increases innovative activities such as R&D expenditures and product innovations (Beneito, Rochina-Barrachina, & Sanchis, 2012).
+It is not clear if stringency of IP regimes and innovative activity have a linear relationship; many argue that the most stringent IP protection may not be optimal for the economy, given the regime's simultaneous and differential impact on invention, innovation, and diffusion (Ordover, 1991).
+The impact of IP regimes on innovation is also mediated by levels of development (Falvey & Foster, 2006).
+Moreover, very little is known about the implications of varying degrees of IP protection on the make-buy-copy combinations.

-Policies for Technology Licensing
+Policies for Technology Licencing

-Technology licensing policy takes the form of government intervention in the market acquisition of technology by private enterprises.
-While it is not very common anymore, earlier several governments have regulated the licensing of foreign technology.
-(Steinmueller, 2010) Such regulation affects the extent, price and vintage of technology that gets licensed.
-In India, for example, during the pre-1991 phase, it was extremely difficult to license foreign technology.
+Technology licencing policy takes the form of government intervention in the market acquisition of technology by private enterprises.
+While it is not very common anymore, earlier several governments have regulated the licencing of foreign technology (Steinmueller, 2010).
+Such regulation affects the extent, price, and vintage of technology that gets licenced.
+In India, for example, during the pre-1991 phase, it was extremely difficult to licence foreign technology.
 Such a request not only had to satisfy the indigenous non-availability requirement but also had to abide by very stringent restrictions on the royalty that could be paid and the conditions of technology transfer.
-Even in the absence of such restrictions, this policy has implications for the extent and nature of knowledge transfer through the licensing process.
+Even in the absence of such restrictions, this policy has implications for the extent and nature of knowledge transfer through the licencing process.
 This is especially so if the policy is looked at in conjunction with the IPR policy.
-A liberal licensing policy combined with a stringent IP policy may facilitate transfer of knowledge, especially tacit, through licensing linked training.
+A liberal licencing policy combined with a stringent IP policy may facilitate transfer of knowledge, especially tacit, through licencing-linked training.
 This in turn has a positive impact on the contagion potential.
-Overall, this policy affects potential entry (through licensing) based competition as well as competition among incumbents as they can also license technology and compete.
+Overall, this policy affects potential entry-based (through licencing) competition as well as competition among incumbents as they can also licence technology and compete.
 The pool of knowledge that is transferred generates potential for contagion or knowledge spillovers.
-Since technology licensing policy directly affects technology purchase options (especially from foreign firms), this policy would influence knowledge sourcing strategies of firms.
-(Basant and Fikkert, 1996) But hardly anything is known about how these policies change firm preferences with respect to make-buy-copy combinations to acquire knowledge.
-(Basant, 1993)
+Since technology licencing policy directly affects technology purchase options (especially from foreign firms), this policy would influence knowledge sourcing strategies of firms (Basant & Fikkert, 1996).
+But hardly anything is known about how these policies change firm preferences with respect to make-buy-copy combinations to acquire knowledge (Basant, 1993).